-In order to demonstrate competence in self-supervision, the Doctor of Ministry student shall be solely responsible for meeting deadlines and completing of assignments.
+To demonstrate competence in self-supervision, the Doctor of Ministry student shall be solely responsible for meeting deadlines and completing assignments.
+The student must maintain continuous enrollment throughout the program and is responsible for registration each semester.

 The student is also solely responsible for selecting, proposing, conducting, and reporting on the major ministry project.
-In this process, the candidate may seek counsel from any source.
+In this process, the candidate may seek counsel from any source, but he or she MUST work with his or her advisor chapterby- chapter throughout the process before submitting the final project to the committee for consideration.